 Ladakh is undoubtedly one of the most popular and beloved places in India.
 From the time you enter college and have your kids, I bet you would have heard the Ladakhi stories.
 I and Priya have always wanted to visit this arid place.
 A couple of times we ended up making the bookings.
 But could not make it to this rugged place until recently.
-This time everything seemed to be perfect and my brother Abhijeet, his girlfriend and my brother in law Gopi too were eager to join us.
-Although flying is one of the most preferred and popular choices but we wanted to take a very long drive and Gopi wanted to ride an Enfield solo.
+This time everything seemed to be perfect and my brother Abhijeet, and my brother in law Gopi too were eager to join us.
+Although flying is one of the most preferred and popular choices we wanted to take a very long drive and Gopi wanted to ride an Enfield solo.
 Everything was set, the bike was rented, the car was geared up and we were all very excited to start the trip.
 Google maps are handy and very helpful for navigation and we followed this route from Gurgaon.

 Gurgaon to Patnitop

 Gopi started a day before us via Amritsar.
 As he was riding solo, we wanted him to go easy on the first day.
 Patnitop is around 750

 We reached Patnitop in the evening at around 5.
 It was a weekend and Patnitop is a popular short holiday destination for Punjab and Jammu.
 It is a small hilltop without any wide road and gets crowded by the evening.
 Theres lack of parking and the place could barely accommodate so many vacationers.
 As we were planning to leave early for Sonmarg we made sure that we parked away from the blockades of parked cars.

 Kashmir is unlike any-other hill state of India